Working with Milvus

 Following are some best practices:

-• If you have multiple collections or partitions loaded, ensure that the sum of vectors in all loaded entities do not exceed the limit of the T-shirt size.
+- If you have multiple collections or partitions loaded, ensure that the sum of vectors in all loaded entities does not exceed the limit of the T-shirt size.
 You can still store more vectors than the T-shirt size limit as long as the number of vectors that are loaded is within the limit.